unaisdev/unaisdev/README.md

 ## Hallo! 👋
-Passionated **mobile>web developer** and technology in general.
+Passionated **mobile and web developer** (technologys in general).
 I love to learn new things and work on interesting projects.

 ## Current focus 🌱

 I'm focused on learning new technologies and looking for a job.
-I'm working on **NextJS** and **Expo** for expanding my skills.
+I'm working right now on **NextJS** and **Expo** for expanding my skills.
+I'm always open to discover new ways for solving a problem!